* China data send Canadian, Aussie dollars lower

-LONDON, March 10 (Reuters) - The Australian and Canadian dollars lost as much as half a percent against their U.S. counterpart on Monday as a plunge in exports from China underlined the risks of more weakness in one of the economies that drives world growth.
+LONDON, March 10 (Reuters) - The Australian and Canadian dollars lost as much as half a percent against their U.S. counterpart on Monday as a plunge in exports from China underlined the risks of more weakness in one of the big drivers of world growth.

 The Aussie had been on the way back up towards the end of last week, boosted by signs of improvement in its own economy.
 But like fellow commodity producer Canada, it depends on China extending a decade of robust expansion.

 More and more doubts are emerging on that front.

 Latest numbers showed Chinese exports fell 18 percent year-on-year in February, and authorities in Beijing continued a campaign to halt any further appreciation of the yuan by setting its daily guidance for the currency at the highest since mid-December.